Pirates vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Sonny Gray (6-5) will take to the mound for the Twins and make his 25th start of the season.
+- Dallas Keuchel will get the start for the Twins, his third of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Gray will look to finish five or more innings for the 11th start in a row.

 |Opponent